jobsort/jobsort/leetcode/complement-of-base-10-integer.md

----
-name: "Complement of Base 10 Integer"
-title: "LeetCode Complement of Base 10 Integer Solution"
-description: 'Solution for the complement of an integer is the integer you get when you flip all the 0''s to 1''s and all the 1''s to 0''s in its binary representation.
-For example, the integer 5 is "101" in binary and its complement is "010" which is the integer 2.
-Given an integer n, return its complement.'
-published: "2021-12-09 PDT"
-modified: "2021-12-09 PDT"
----

 # Complement of Base 10 Integer Problem & Solution

 The complement of an integer is the integer you get when you flip all the `0`'s to `1`'s and all the `1`'s to `0`'s in its binary representation.